Untangled Development

 Because ideally I wouldn’t be suppressing any django.security exception notifications.

-But it follows Django’s standard machinery to suppress logging a specific exception.
+Still it follows Django’s standard machinery to suppress logging a specific exception.
 Which is a good thing.

 P.S.
 Sentry or similar can group this exception into one “error” page.
 Which in effect contains thousands of this exception’s occurrence.
 That does not count as a better approach 😊